 This is the last resolutions to make this year.
 No matter how good you are in equities, do not invest all your money in the market.
 Stock market investments are subjected to market risk.
 And if you’ve allocated all your money in the market and it doesn’t perform well (because of whatever reason)– you are doomed.

 This year, make a resolution to expand your investment options and look into alternative investment options.
 Maybe investing in real estate or diving into startups as Angel investor.
 Diversify your investments and reduce the potential risks.

-The new year is the best times to ‘make the change’ or ‘be the change’.
+The new year is the best time to ‘make the change’ or ‘be the change’.
 Whether you want to meet your needs/goals or become a better investor, this is a great time to start working on it.
 Through the new year resolutions, take your investing to the next level this year.
 I wish you all the best and a happy new year 2020!